8 most dangerous antibiotic-resistant bacteria in the world – DW – 11/18/2024

 As with klebsiella bacteria, Escherichia coli (E. coli) bacteria are usually found in the intestines of human and non-human animals.
 They are also found in the environment, food and water.

-Most kinds of E. coli are harmless, but some can cause illnesses, including diarrhea, urinary tract infections, pneumonia, and sepsis.
-E.Coli concentrations in Paris' Seine river came under scrutiny during the 2024 summer Olympic games in France.
+Most kinds of E. coli are harmless, but some can cause illnesses, including diarrhea, urinary tract infections, pneumonia and sepsis.
+E.Coli concentrations in Paris' Seine River came under scrutiny during the 2024 Summer Olympics in France.

 E. coli is resistant to third-generation cephalosporin — a commonly prescribed antibiotic, which is also used to treat sexually transmitted infections, such as gonorrhea.
 E. coli is also resistant to carbapenem.